Dilant/B2METutorial/src/en/beta-status/README.md

 # Ballex² Beta Status

-- The latest version: `0.9.1` @ 2021/12/22
+- The latest version: `0.9.1` @ 2021/12/25
+- The minimum requirement is Windows 7 x64
-- Require Windows 10 x64 20H2 or newer version, and a graphics card supporting DirectX 12
+- DirectX 12 mode require Windows 10 x64 20H2 or newer version

 (Refer to the sidebar for configs and changelog)